I work as a network engineer, and I regularly get asked about the benefits of DOCSIS 3.1.

 DOCSIS Versions Compared

-Here are all the DOCSIS versions as they compare to each other in terms of speed and release date.
+These are all the DOCSIS versions and how they compare in terms of speed and release date.

 |Feature||DOCSIS 1.0||DOCSIS 1.1||DOCSIS 2.0||DOCSIS 3.0||DOCSIS 3.1|